A

 As One

 In light of today's understanding, the idea of separateness is absurd.
-It is wrong and dangerous because it leads to cold-hearted behaviour towards others.
-The only sensible way is to abandon the egoistic world view, and start acting genuinely together as one.
+It is wrong and dangerous because it leads to cold-hearted behaviour toward others.
+The only sensible way is to abandon the egoistic worldview, and start acting genuinely together as one.

 Asking